unicode-org/message-format-wg/exploration/number-selection.md

 - `minimumIntegerDigits`
   - (non-negative integer, default: `1`)

 > [!NOTE]
+> The following option does not have a default value because it is only to be used
+> as an override for an existing locale-and-value dependent implementation-defined
+> default

+- `maximumSignificantDigits`
+  - (non-negative integer)

+> [!NOTE]
 > The following options or option values are being developed during the Technical Preview